Zhao Yong (politician): Hebei leadership

 The Caofeidian project, however, did not sputter Zhao's political career.
-In October 2010, Zhao was named executive vice governor of Hebei, the second-highest ranked government executive position in the province; then a year later, was elevated to the even more prestigious position of Deputy Communist Party Secretary of Hebei province, overseeing party affairs and the provincial party school.
+In October 2010, Zhao was named executive vice governor of Hebei, the second-highest ranked government executive position in the province; then a year later, was elevated to the even more prestigious position of Chinese Communist Party Deputy Committee Secretary of Hebei province, overseeing party affairs and the provincial party school.
 During his vice governorship, Zhao suggested that the counties of Hebei province surrounding Beijing adopt an "economic circle" approach, powering off the economic growth in the capital region; it is not clear if his vision was implemented.

-On September 25, 2013, Zhao appeared on the CCTV program Point as part of a democratic life meeting held by the provincial party leadership.
-At the meeting, Hebei party chief Zhou Benshun said, "Comrade Zhao Yong is a self-starter and is confident and enthusiastic, but he often does things in haste, and is too concerned about the scale and superficial showiness of his projects; this can lead to a departure from reality."
+On September 25, 2013, Zhao appeared on the China Central Television (CCTV) program Point as part of a democratic life meeting held by the provincial CCP leadership.
+At the meeting, Hebei CCP chief Zhou Benshun said, "Comrade Zhao Yong is a self-starter and is confident and enthusiastic, but he often does things in haste, and is too concerned about the scale and superficial showiness of his projects; this can lead to a departure from reality."

 After Ling Jihua was removed from office on corruption charges, Zhao, who was commonly associated with the Communist Youth League, was interviewed by the media about his thoughts on the matter.
 Zhao looked irritated when approached by journalists and said, "don't interview me about this matter."

-Zhao was relieved of his duties as Hebei deputy party chief in October 2016 without the phrase lingyou renyong (roughly, "has been transferred to another assignment") included in the announcement, prompting speculation about his fate.
+Zhao was relieved of his duties as Hebei CCP committee secretary in October 2016 without the phrase lingyou renyong (roughly, "has been transferred to another assignment") included in the announcement, prompting speculation about his fate.
 Over a month later, it was announced that he would become the deputy director of the National Administration of Sports, a move interpreted as a demotion.
-Zhao was an alternate member of the 17th and 18th Central Committees of the Communist Party of China.
+Zhao was an alternate of the 17th and 18th Central Committee of the Chinese Communist Party.